-Keywords: [Botanicals, Stored insect pests, Callosobruchus maculatus, Sitophilus zeamais, Capsicum annuum, Piper nigrum, Curcuma longa, Capsicum frutescens }
+Keywords: [Botanicals, Stored insect pests, Callosobruchus maculatus, Sitophilus zeamais, Capsicum annuum, Piper nigrum, Curcuma longa, Capsicum frutescens]

 1. INTRODUCTION

 Storage insects continues to pose threats to food availability as insects have been reported to cause significant damage to produce and products while in storage.
 These damages can lead to loss of food quality, food safety concern and acceptability of the products.
 Coleopterans are regarded as major storage insect pests and their effects can lead to over 50% produce loss if left unchecked